 Termate’s Busbar supports are used for a wide range of conductor sizes and a number of conductors per phase or pole.
 The focus is on making sure the supports have the appropriate short circuit current withstand rating.

-In line with the limits set out in IEC 61439, insulating components in contact with conductors may be required to continuously operate at an average of 140°C (Max 145°C).
-Termate’s glass-reinforced polyamide busbar supports meet this requirement, the material for them being assigned thermal class F established using methods similar to IEC 60085.
+The thermal limits are set out in the IEC 61439 series.
+These limits are based on the maximum temperature the conductor may reach.
+Therefore, to ensure that the busbar support is not a limiting factor to the performance of the assembly, Termate’s glass-reinforced polyamide busbar supports meet this requirement, the material for them being assigned thermal class F established using methods similar to IEC 60085.

 This is very much dependent on the busbar support and the assembly it is installed in.

-A busbar support can be made out of any material that has the suitable electrical insulation and mechanical strength properties.
-Some examples of these materials are glass reinforce polyamid, Dough Moulded Compound (DMC), Sheet Moulded Compound (SMC), Bulk Moulded Compounds (BMC), and phenolics with paper or cotton laminates.
-These materials can be used in either thermoset or thermoplastic manufacturing processes.
+A busbar support can be made out of a material that has the suitable electrical insulation and mechanical strength properties.
+Some examples of these materials are glass reinforce polyamide which require a thermoplastic manufacturing processes.

-Through rigorous testing and expert technical understanding of the requirements of a busbar support, Termate manufactures busbar supports out a three different materials.
+Through rigorous testing and expert technical understanding of the requirements of a busbar support, Termate manufactures busbar supports from three different materials.

 Our range of glass-reinforced black busbar supports are manufactured using injection moulded Glass Reinforced Polyamide 6.6.

-Our range of beige busbar supports are manufactured using Glass Reinforced Polyester DMC (Dough Moulded Compound).
+Our range of beige DMC busbar supports are manufactured using Glass Reinforced Polyester.

 Through our CNC service, we are also manufacturing busbar supports out of GPO3 polyester glass laminate.

-Busbar supports are manufactured by Termate, the only UK-based manufacturer of injection-moulded busbar supports.
+Termate manufacture Busbar supports.
+They are the only UK-based manufacturer of injection-moulded busbar supports.
 Termate has been in business for over 60 years and is based in Nottinghamshire, England.

 To discuss any requirements you have for electrical insulating components, speak to our technical sales team.